-So, this provision only applies before the firm has made its decision under the CRM Code, meaning Lloyds can't seek to delay a decision it's already made.
-It had already reached a decision on Mrs H's claim in its final response letter and also reiterated this in its initial submissions to this service, as above.
-So, I don't think Lloyds can now rely on this provision or that this prevents us from considering this complaint now.
+So, this provision only applies before the firm has made its decision under the Code, meaning NatWest can't seek to delay a decision it's already made.
+It had already reached a decision on Mrs C's claim in its final response letter and has also reiterated this in its initial submissions to this service, when it said the this was a high-risk investment and not a scam.
+Therefore, NatWest can't seek to delay a decision it's already made.